Offirmo/offirmo-monorepo/stack--2022/0-meta/tsconfig.json.md

 * VERY IMPORTANT https://www.typescriptlang.org/docs/handbook/module-resolution.html

+### strictness
+* `"noUncheckedIndexedAccess": false,` TODO set to true.
+Meanwhile, this triggers too many errors and would need a long time to fix
+* `"noUnusedParameters": false,` TODO one day set to true.
+I don't see much value in this one.

 ### modules

 * `module` set to the latest ES we support
-* `esModuleInterop` intentionally set to false in order to better detect non-ESM code
+* `esModuleInterop` intentionally set to false in order to better detect non-ESM code https://www.typescriptlang.org/tsconfig#esModuleInterop
+  * NO!!! moved back to "true" due to still using cjs, ex. pb importing "memoize-one"
+* `allowSyntheticDefaultImports` intentionally set to false in order to better detect non-ESM code
+  * NO!!! moved back to "true" due to still using cjs, ex. pb importing "fetch-ponyfill" or sindre
 * [`moduleResolution`](https://www.typescriptlang.org/docs/handbook/module-resolution.html) kept to node as the ecosystem is not ready :-(
   * [https://github.com/microsoft/TypeScript/issues/46452](update marker)